 One thing that I did complete, though, was preparing and submitting a webinar for the PASS Global Hebrew Virtual Group.

-The webinar is called “Advanced Dynamic Search Queries and How to Protect Them”, and I will be presenting it on Tuesday, April 30th 2019, 13:00 UTC (15:00 Israel Time).… Read More Upcoming Webinar: Advanced Dynamic Search Queries and How to Protect Them
+The webinar is called “Advanced Dynamic Search Queries and How to Protect Them”, and I will be presenting it on Tuesday, April 30th 2019, 13:00 UTC (15:00 Israel Time).
+Continue reading Upcoming Webinar: Advanced Dynamic Search Queries and How to Protect Them

 Performing a transaction log backup every 15 minutes has its advantages.
 But it also has disadvantages.
 Ever tried to restore hundreds of transaction log backups one by one in order to bring your database back from disaster?
 Not a bit of fun that is.
-Check out this useful script that I prepared to help sort… Read More T-SQL Script to Roll Forward Transaction Log Backups
+Check out this useful script that I prepared to help sort this problem out.
+This script is especially useful for those … Continue reading T-SQL Script to Roll Forward Transaction Log Backups

 Dynamic Search Queries SQL Injection is a widely known issue with databases that work as back-ends for websites and applications.
 In the most part, protecting your website from SQL Injection is fairly easy and you can find a lot of resources on that around the internet.
-Usually, this issue is solved by using stored procedures with… Read More Dynamic Search Queries versus SQL Injection
+Usually, this issue is solved by using stored procedures with strongly-typed parameters, thus ensuring that non-numerical values won’t be entered … Continue reading Dynamic Search Queries versus SQL Injection

 Many times I happen to find myself in a situation where, as a DBA, I need to write some long and cumbersome code (usually for maintenance purposes).
 For example: Write a script to copy a bunch of tables from one database to another.
 Import the tables from one database to another database.
-Rebuild a bunch… Read More Let SQL Server Write Code for You
+Rebuild a bunch of indexes.
+Update a bunch of statistics.
+Write scripts for … Continue reading Let SQL Server Write Code for You